thiagoeliasdev/thompson-hill/README.md

 - Manage and check in appointments
 - Guided multi-step forms for faster input
 - Designed for tablet and mobile use

+### 🧾🧑‍💼 Admin Attendant Features

+- Manage and check in appointments
+- Guided multi-step forms for faster input
+- Set attendants status
+- Designed for tablet and mobile use

 ### 🚀 Deployment Requirements